onnikiv/wsk-react/README.md

 # React + Vite

+Open [link text here](https://users.metropolia.fi/~your-username/wsk-routing/) to view it in the browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: